 - other children included John 1824, Catherine Uglow Pope 1828, Richard 1829, Henry 1833, Elizabeth 1835, Alice 1839.
 There were also Mary Couch Pope, Dorothy Ethel Uglow Pope and Arthur William Uglow Pope who was the manager of the Shanghai-Nanking railway (London Gazette August 1914)

 above: Kim Cook]

 This is Thomas 1810, the son of William and Mary Jenkin and grandson

 of John and Grace Wells.
 The alternative would be Thomas Turner 1812.
-But in the census of 1851, Thomas's widow, Grace, has a lodger, William Goodman who is very likely the son of Thomas's elder sister, Mary, who married William Goodman, and who is also living in Stratton.
+But in the census of 1851, Thomas's widow, Grace, had a lodger, William Goodman who was very likely the son of Thomas's elder sister, Mary, who married William Goodman, and who was also living in Stratton.